LouisJackman/volatile_thunk/content/posts/2018/08/25/syntax-highlighting-and-remote-code-execution-why-developers-are-an-easy-target/post.md

 to update frequently means even a short window of compromise will hit many users.

 An editor or IDE is installed: VSCode, Atom, Sublime, IntelliJ, PyCharm, Vim.
-We pile on the plugins for the tech stacks we use: better autocomplete for Go; the Redux plugin that heavily-clapped Medium post mentioned; the ESLint plugin brought up at the last JS meetup.
+They pile on the plugins for the tech stacks they use: better autocomplete for Go; the Redux plugin that heavily-clapped Medium post mentioned; the ESLint plugin brought up at the last JS meetup.

 Installing them is easy.
 Auditing them is harder.
 Worst of all, isolating them from sensitive data on the rest of your computer is far more difficult than it should be.

+***

 We're suspicious of piracy websites with nefarious scripts despite their running within a sandboxed browser, yet we happily install random Homebrew recipes that